 - Structure around what you do want (Rather than what you don’t): If you want them to have at least an hour of physical activity or creativity, schedule it.
 If you want them to straighten their room each morning before they head out, make it part of the morning routine.
 Then… leave whatever is left over up to them.

 - It’s ok to do things for yourself: Sometimes you set boundaries for your kids because they make your life easier, and that is perfectly normal (and OK).
 Yes, they are on vacation, but that doesn’t mean they can’t help you around the house.
 This is particularly true if you aren’t on vacation, as well.
 There are days that I require my son take his medication simply because I know I’m going to be busy and won’t have the patience to help him manage through his increased distraction.
 This is practical, not selfish.

 - Be a role model: If you tell your kids that physical activity and creativity are important, and then spend all your free time playing on Facebook, it sends a mixed message.
 I’m not saying you can’t have your down-time as well, but be transparent about it.
 Mom is going to spend 30 minutes “relaxing” on the computer and then we will get started cooking dinner together.

 - Do it together: Find ways to engage with them since they do have more time.
 Learn something new together each week, take turns choosing what to watch together on television.
 You can stand 30 minutes of ninja cartoons and they might learn from Bobby Flay that cooking can be fun.

 Above all, enjoy the summer!
-Schedule some down-time for you, change it up, and take it a little easier on yourself.
+Once you get clear on how you want to set boundaries for your summer schedule, remember to schedule some down-time for you, change it up, and take it a little easier on yourself.
 After all, you deserve a break, as well!